-This Easy Bruschetta Recipe is a healthy Summer classic with just 8 ingredients!
-Juicy tomatoes, tossed with sun-dried tomatoes, garlic, balsamic vinegar, and fresh basil.
+This Easy Bruschetta Recipe is a summer classic with just 8 ingredients!
+Fresh, juicy tomatoes are tossed with chewy sun-dried tomatoes, balsamic vinegar, and basil.

 I LOVE Summer.
 Not just because the weather is warm, but because Summer produce is so good.